doublefix/Xdeploy/README.md

 # Xdeploy

-The project is designed to help developers install essential software.
+The project is designed to help developers install essential software.ß
-K8s version CHANGELOG

 ## How to use ansible